-This village of Virupapura Gadde is easily accessible from main land Hampi via a short seven minute motor boat ride.
-The motor boats are non operational during the monsoon since the water level of the river rises and crossing the river is not safe.
-During the monsoon, the only option of getting across the river is to hire a auto-rickshaw or taxi and drive 40 km to the other side of the river.
+This village of Virupapura Gadde is easily accessible from mainland Hampi via a short seven-minute motorboat ride.
+The motorboats are non-operational during the monsoon since the water level of the river rises and crossing the river is not safe.
+During the monsoon, the only option of getting across the river is to hire an auto-rickshaw or taxi and drive 40 km to the other side of the river.

 The locals of Virupapura Gadde just like the locals from Hampi are very friendly and fluent in English so communication will not be a problem for anyone travelling to the other side of the river.
 It is advisable not to communicate with them in Hindi since many consider speaking in Hindi an insult especially the older generation.

 The best way of getting around the village of Virupapura Gadde is by hiring a moped.
 Mopeds can be hired from both the Hampi side of the river and from Virupapura Gadde.
 It is better to hire mopeds based on which side of the river one is staying at.
 These mopeds can easily be transported across the river on the motor boats.

 Accommodation at Virupapura Gadde is in plenty but mostly backpacker huts and guest houses that cater more to the foreign Hippie backpackers than for Indians.
 The rooms are very basic with nothing more than a bed and a fan.
 Accommodation is very affordable at Virupapura Gadde but since all the major ruins are located around the Hampi Bazaar side it is better to stay near the bazaar rather than at Virupapura Gadde and travel across the river daily.